 Ms. Pollock is always positive and realistic with her clients and provides cutting edge defenses.
 She has earned the respect of prosecutors and judges throughout Northern California courts including Sacramento, Ukiah and the South Bay.
 The reputation that she has established over her years of practice assists her in representing people throughout the United States.

 Ms. Pollock was named one of the Recorder’s “Attorneys of the Year” in December 2011 for her work on U.S. v.
 Cerna, one of the largest federal RICO prosecutions ever tried in the Northern District of California.
 She won the only defense victory of the five-month multi-defendant trial, getting client Walter Cruz-Zavala acquitted of all charges.
 Read article.
-Most recently, in the Eastern District of Kentucky, in the only ongoing federal jury trial in the U.S. during the pandemic, Ms. Pollock obtained an acquittal for her client during the pandemic crisis (Read Article).
+Most recently, in the Eastern District of Kentucky, in the only ongoing federal jury trial in the U.S. during the pandemic, Ms. Pollock obtained an acquittal for her client on money laundering and drug conspiracy charges (Read Article).
 Ms. Pollock has established an expertise in the area of sentencing and writes and prepares her own sentencing memorandum rather than relying on outside consultants.
 She stays in constant contact with each client and remains in contact with many clients long after their case is over.

 Randy Sue Pollock's Successes